junxit/us-congress-bills-119/metadata.md

 - 2025-01-13 — Mr. Graves moved to suspend the rules and pass the bill.
 - 2025-01-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 405 - 5 (Roll no. 9). (text: CR H100-101)
 - 2025-01-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 405 - 5 (Roll no. 9). (text: CR H100-101)
+- 2025-01-14 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.